dmitrywashere/dmitrywashere.github.io/_posts/2025-11-06-evergreen-ndu.md

 published: true
 ---

-# 💡 Evergreen: The Storage Refresh is Dead (And Your Downtime Just Got the Memo)

 I know, I know.
 Another post about non-disruptive upgrades.
 Trust me, I was ready to skip this topic until I realized I had to actually do one three days ago.
 Let's ditch the marketing slides and look at what this looks like when a human (me) is holding the cables.

 <img src="/assets/images/ndu/0peace.jpeg" alt="Peace" width="650">